How to Make Blueberry Hand Pies in the Air Fryer (Super Easy!)

 This recipe makes enough for three 9-inch crusts.

-Directions for Making Pie Crust
+Directions for Making Air Fryer Hand Pie Crust

 Mix flour and salt together.
 With a pastry blender, work shortening into the flour and salt until the pieces are about the size of small peas.
 (My favorite pastry blender is a vintage Androck model, written about here.)
 In a separate bowl or liquid measuring cup, beat the egg well and mix in the vinegar and water.
 Drizzle into the flour mixture a little at a time, stirring to combine with a fork or pastry blender.
 Divide dough into three parts and shape into disks.
 Cover each disk in plastic wrap.
 Refrigerate for at least 30 minutes.